Udacity vs Coursera — Which One Is Better In 2023?

 Udacity Free Courses

 Although you will not get any certificates at the end of the free courses, you still access the quizzes and assignments, and in some courses, you might also get a final project.
-Therefore, these exercises are fundamental to building an excellent base to apply all your knowledge practically.
+Therefore, these exercises are fundamental to building an excellent base on which to apply all your knowledge practically.

 Coursera Free Courses